-In the Teacher's Book there are ready-made teacher's notes for all lessons, from warm-ups to ending procedures, so that effective lessons can be conducted even by teachers who have little time for preparation or have no access to additional teaching aids.
+In the Teacher's Book there are ready-made teacher's notes for all lessons, from warm-ups to ending procedures, so as to ensure effective lessons are conducted even by teachers who have little time for preparation or have no access to additional teaching aids.
 The lesson plan includes TPR activities to be conducted in the play area of the classroom, as well as additional exercises for pupils and classes who have mastered the material faster than others.
-Along with hints for particular lessons, there are reduced-size pages from the Pupil's Book with correct answers to the exercises included.
+Along with hints for particular lessons, there are reduced-size pages from the Pupil's Book with the correct answers to the exercises included.